 Australian financial services (AFS) licensees are required to ensure the information recorded on the Financial Advisers Register about their relevant providers, is accurate and complete.
 This includes accurately recording how a relevant provider has met the qualifications standard.

-To assist AFS licensees and their relevant providers to identify incorrect or outdated information on the Financial Advisers Register, ASIC has made the following temporary dataset available.
+To assist AFS licensees and their relevant providers to identify incorrect or outdated information on the Financial Advisers Register, ASIC has made a temporary dataset available.

 Industry sometimes uses the terms ‘relevant provider’ and ‘financial adviser’ interchangeably.